eczema-doctor-patient-treatment

 Monoclonal Antibodies

 These treatments block pro-inflammatory molecules (cytokines) that steer the immune system towards a Th2-type allergic reaction.
+Monoclonal antibodies are indicated in the treatment of moderate to severe atopic dermatitis for adults and children according to their marketing authorization.

-Treatment of Associated Signs and Complications¹ ²
+Management of Associated Signs and Complications 1,2

-Psychological Support and Therapeutic Education¹ ²
+Psychological Support and Therapeutic Education 1,2

 Psychological support or relaxation techniques can help break the itch-scratch-flare cycle, especially in teenagers and young adults.